nganhong/greenspa/README.md

-The World-First Open Source Plantation Argicultural Operational and Financial SPA (Smart-Process Application)
+The Open Source Plantation Argicultural Operational and Financial Application is a R&D project aim for:
+* latest software practice, architecture and methodology